yousefalm1/to-do-list/README.md

 https://to-do-list-p3-d2dfb93e25e8.herokuapp.com/

-# Technologies Used

-- Python
-- gspread
-- Google Sheets API
-- Google OAuth2

-# User Stories

-- As a user, I want to be able to add tasks to my to-do list, including optional due dates, so I can keep track of my tasks efficiently.
-- As a user, I want to remove tasks from my to-do list when they are completed or no longer relevant, ensuring my list stays up to date.
-- As a user, I want to easily view my current to-do list, allowing me to see all the tasks I need to complete.
-- As a user, I want the option to quit the program when I'm done using it, ensuring a smooth and convenient experience.

 # Testing

 - PEP8
-    - No errors were found using  https://www.pythonchecker.com/
+    - Code was put through https://pep8ci.herokuapp.com/ and the only errors found was line being to long.
+    - Manually testing this project in heroku and local terminal.

 - Bugs
-    - The first bug was in the remove task function, which was indentation of the try and except blocks this made the remove task function not work.
-I fixed this re reading the code an making sure the indention was correct
+    - The first bug was in the "remove_task" function, where the indentation of the "try" and "except" blocks was incorrect.
+This caused the "remove_task" function to not work.
+I fixed this issue by carefully reviewing the code and ensuring that the indentation was correc
-    - Another bug was the google spreadsheet not working so the tasks were not being updated to the worksheet since i forgot to input the email to the google sheet worksheet, the way i fixed was by rewatching love sandwiches project
+    - The second bug was related to the Google Spreadsheet integration not working, causing the tasks not to be updated in the worksheet.
+This issue arose because I had forgotten to input the email associated with the Google Sheet worksheet.
+I resolved this problem by revisiting and referencing the "Love Sandwiches" project.
 - Remaining Bugs
     - No bugs remaining

+# Credits

+- Mentor for this project:
+    - Martina Terlevic

+- Online Resourses:
+    1. Used https://medium.com/@dghadge2002/building-a-command-line-menu-in-python-exploring-different-applications-f970a61e6412 to understand how to build a Command Line Menu.
+    2. Used google to reserach on how to use findall() and enumerate() so i can undertand how to manipulate the data within the project
+    3. Used https://www.tutorialstonight.com/reverse-for-loop-python to help understand how to remove tasks from the local list
+    4. Used the love sandwhich example project to learn how to implemnt google sheets to the to-do list